-We focus on the multiplicative scheme for the remainder of the paper for the following reason.
-Two useful factors to consider in evaluating a cumulative layered multicast scheme are the number of layers l needed to span a given range of reception rates and the granularity with which a receiver can tune its rate within that range.
-In general, the tradeoff is that the larger the value of l , the more fine-grained rate changes can be and the smoother the reactions of the congestion control algorithm, but the more layers and, hence, multicast addresses that are needed for the transmission to achieve the same range of cumulative rates.
+Other schemes are also possible.
+We focus on the multiplicative scheme for the remainder of the paper.

+Two useful factors to consider in evaluating cumulative layered multicast schemes are the number of layers l needed to span a given range of reception rates and the granularity with which a receiver can tune its rate within that range.
+In general, the tradeoff is that the larger the value of l the more fine-grained rate changes can be and the smoother the reactions of the congestion control algorithm, but the more layers and hence multicast addresses that are needed for the transmission to achieve the same range of cumulative rates.